This article may contain compensated links. See our full disclosure here

 Just imagine waking up to the view above.
 So romantic!
 It’s no wonder it inspired the classic novel and faithful film reproduction A Room With A View (which I believe should be mandatory viewing before a trip to Florence).

 In our opinion, this is the best area to stay in Florence whether it is your first or fifth time.

-Right in the heart of the historic centre of Florence near the Duomo, Ponte Vecchio and Palazzo Pitti there are countless restaurants and bars to enjoy as well as shopping opportunities and of course visiting the Uffizi Gallery.
+Right in the heart of the historic center of Florence near the Duomo, Ponte Vecchio and Palazzo Pitti there are countless restaurants and bars to enjoy as well as shopping opportunities and of course, visiting the Uffizi Gallery.

 As you can imagine this is not the best place to find budget hotels in Florence.
 If you book six months in advance or earlier you may find an apartment in the area that offers excellent value plus views!